Skip to main content

 What if the block contains custom JavaScript assets?

-In that case you want to be able to review the bundled JavaScript assets and choose one of the following options:
+To be able to review the bundled JavaScript assets, choose one of the following options:

 • Include them in your code: This is not recommended as React does not play well with plain JavaScript and jQuery so you can expect lots of problems.